 - In addition, we are committed to providing communication methods to remove barriers for people with disabilities, training staff to familiarize staff with communication, equipment and support devices and tools such as service animals.

 - Children First will accommodate and assist people to access our print materials on an individual basis.

 - Information about any disruption of service will be provided through means such as our telephone answering machine, posting on our website or through personal contacts where applicable.

 Accessible Emergency and Public Safety Information:

 Children First is committed to providing publicly available emergency information in an accessible way upon request.
 Employees with disabilities will be provided with individualized emergency response information when needed.

 Children First has provided training to all staff, students and volunteers regarding providing services to persons with disabilities.

 Children First will continue to ensure that employees, students, volunteers, contractors and any other persons having contact with people on behalf of the agency are trained on Ontario’s accessibility laws including all standards under the AODA and on the Ontario Human Rights Code as it relates to people with disabilities.
 Training will be provided in a way that best suits the duties of individuals including in person, online and/or review of written information.

-Children First will take the following steps to ensure the required Integrated Accessibility Standards Regulations (IASR) training has been provided by January 1, 2015.
+Children First has taken the following steps to ensure the required Integrated Accessibility Standards Regulations (IASR) training has been provided since January 1, 2015.